ebal/traefik-intro-01/README.md

 image: traefik:v3.3
 ```

-Using an **.env** file in a Docker Compose configuration is important for several reasons, as for configure variables, secrets and it is easy to reuse though several services and to avoid hardcoding values.
-For traefik is important so we can configure the docker GID in order traefil to be able to use the docker socket.
+Using an **default.env** file in a Docker Compose configuration is important for several reasons, as for configure variables, secrets and it is easy to reuse though several services and to avoid hardcoding values.
+For traefik is important so we can configure the docker GID in order traefik to be able to use the docker socket.

-eg. **.env**
+eg. **default.env**

 ```bash
 UMASK="002"